GIS and environmental governance: Mapping for Change

 Another example of citizen science and GIS in action is taken from inside the academy.
 University College London (UCL) and London 21 sustainability network's Mapping for Change initiative has encouraged voluntary groups, local authorities and development agencies to build map-based projects to support political, social and environmental aims.
 They even provide a noise mapping toolkit on the Mapping for Change website itself, designed to help local communities gather evidence of intrusive and unwanted environmental nuisances and hazards.
 The Royal Docks community in London has used such a toolkit to help present their concerns to the Greater London Authority Environment Committee over plans to expand London City Airport.
 Armed with sound meters, survey sheets and access to an online mapping platform, residents were able to monitor noise levels; from overhead planes and passing motor vehicles, to birdsong and ambient river sounds.
 Their data was then visualized in various formats to help advance their argument.
 Royal Docks' residents are continually plagued by planes taking-off and landing at London City Airport, and plans to expand the number of flights a year by 50% (up to 120,000) were opposed by local communities on the basis that it would decrease their quality of life.

 GIS and citizen science go hand-in-hand.
 Web-based mapping platforms serve as useful tools for national conservation societies, local community groups and planning departments to compile tangible data on environmental issues.
 Voluntary, grassroots approaches can help compile lay knowledges that feed back into more formal political frameworks.

 Environmental justice

 At a local level, GIS has been frequently used to engage stakeholders in the planning of environmentally "bad" sites.
 Nuclear power stations, wind farms, landfill sites, and other energy facilities are often subject to NIMBY opposition for aesthetic, health and social reasons.
-This is despite of their capacity to produce "good" economic factors or employment opportunities.
+This is despite their capacity to produce "good" economic factors or employment opportunities.
 GIS has thus found itself deployed alongside broader cost-benefit analysis (CBA), and multi-criteria decision analysis (MCDA) approaches to socio-political conflict.
 Environmental Justice (EJ) activists believe these decisions act to further embed racial and class divides.
 GIS provides an important angle to the EJ movement.